jcs-instructor/mobtimer/backlog.md

 ## Next

+- [ ] Update instructions on how to update icons
 - [ ] WIP: Reset timer from UI (i.e,.
 Cancel)
   - [ ] WIP: See todo comments in test files - finished on 3/30/23 on "red" because need to implement resent in client and Action: - await client.reset(); - expect(client.lastSuccessfulAction).toEqual(Action.Reset);
 - [ ] Investigate all error in Problems tab (e.g., tsconfig.json has a "bonjour" problem)